corewar/corewar.io/docs/redcode/opcodes.md

 The `seq` instruction compares the number(s) at the addresses specified by its source and destination [operands](operands) and if they are equal, increments the next address to be executed by the current [process](../corewar/processes) by one - in effect skipping the next instruction.
 Skip instructions are commonly used to develop scanners which scan the [core](core) looking for other [warriors](../corewar/warriors).

 The instruction's [modifier](modifiers) determines what at the two addresses is compared for equality.
 Importantly, using a modifier of [.i](modifiers#i) will compare the entire source and destination instructions.
-This means even if the instructions differ only by opcode, modifier or [addressing mode](addressing_modes), the next instruction will be skipped.
+This means even if the instructions differ only by opcode, modifier or [addressing mode](addressing_modes), the next instruction will not be skipped.

 The default modifier for the 'seq' opcode is [.i](modifiers#i).